srikanthbpai/srikanthbpai.github.io/_projects/math-econ.md

 ## 2. Oligopoly Equilibrium with Deep Reinforcement Learning Agents

-In collaboration with **Tania Mitra Victoria** (B.A.
-Economics, MSE) and **Dr. Arun Selvan** (Associate Professor, IIT Bombay), this project investigates how oligopolistic firms using modern reinforcement learning algorithms converge—or fail to converge—to classical Nash equilibria.
+In collaboration with **Dr. Arun Selvan** (Associate Professor, IIT Bombay), this project investigates how oligopolistic firms using modern reinforcement learning algorithms converge—or fail to converge—to classical Nash equilibria.

-_The study tests whether DRL agents (policy-gradient, Q-learning) reproduce Cournot or Bertrand equilibria,
-and identifies parameter regions where outcomes diverge, oscillate, or exhibit chaotic dynamics._
+**Paper:**  A preprint is available [here](/assets/pdf/critique.pdf)
 ---
+_Along with **Tania Mitra Victoria** (B.A.
+Economics, MSE) we wrote a preliminary critique of the RL methods in collusion based problems in oligopolies._

 ## 3. Dynamics and Fuchsian Structure in Macroeconomic Models